hwarang97/new_please-just-texting/README.md

 # Please Just Texting!
 [image]
 A Slack plugin that simplifies Google Calendar mangement through text commands.
-No need to visit the Gogle Calnedar site.
+No need to visit the Google Calnedar site.
 Just type your meeting details in Slack, and the plugin will automaticallyt manage your calendar.

 ## Architecture
 [image]